 The completion of a single Air Force Junior ROTC course fulfills the physical education requirement for the Alabama High School diploma.
-The completion of Leadership & Aviation History Part II fulfills the Career Preparedness requirement for the Alabama High School diploma.

 Introduction to AFJROTC:

 09151G1000 AFJROTC: Leadership and Aviation History - Part 1 (18 Weeks/ 1 credit)

 Students learn the historical development of flight and the role of the military in history, from ancient legends through the Korean War.
 Students are also taught career readiness and how to prepare for life after high school in the high-tech, globally oriented, and diverse workplace of the 21st century.
 Students participate in military drill and ceremonies execution and performance, and learn how drill helps the individual, builds the team, and develops leaders.
 Students participate in a physical training program to reach fitness goals and encourage lifelong wellness.